mchijmma/modeling-plate-spring-reverb/src/README.md

 Due to a new license, the code is no longer public.

-Please send an email to m.a.martinezramirez@qmul.ac.uk if you need the source code for academic purposes.
+If you need the source code for academic purposes, please send an email to m.a.martinezramirez@qmul.ac.uk